acoli-repo/acoli-dicts/README.md

 # ACoLi Dicts
 Ontolex-lemon dictionaries provided by the Applied Computational Linguistics (ACoLi) lab at Goethe Universität Frankfurt am Main, Germany, and the associated research group Linked Open Dictionaries (LiODi, 2015-2020)

 The project "Linked Open Dictionaries" (LiODi, 2015-2020) is a BMBF-funded research group run by the Applied Computational Linguistics (ACoLi) lab in collaboration with the Institute for Empirical Linguistics at Goethe University Frankfurt.
 It aims at creating Linked Open Data representations of dictionaries and the development of an infrastructure and methodologies for their practical application in language contact studies, mostly in Eurasia and the Caucasus area.
 See http://acoli.informatik.uni-frankfurt.de/liodi for details.
 As a technical basis, we employ lemon/ontolex (https://www.w3.org/2016/05/ontolex/) for data modelling, OLiA (http://purl.org/olia) for representing grammatical information, lexvo (http://lexvo.org) for ISO 639 language identifiers and glottolog (http://glottolog.org) for identifiers of non-ISO-639 language varieties.

-At the moment, we provide OntoLex-lemon and TIAD-TSV editions of open source dictionaries for more than 249 language varieties and 1768 language pairs (stable and experimental), with more than 2351 lexical data sets in total, see statistics below.
+At the moment, we provide OntoLex-lemon and TIAD-TSV editions of open source dictionaries for more than 400 language varieties and more than 2500 language pairs (stable and experimental), with more than 3000 lexical data sets in total, see statistics below.
 Note that we exclude most smaller data sets (with less than 10,000 translation pairs) in these counts.
 Additional data has been converted, but is still awaiting copyright clearance.

 ![dictionary graph](https://raw.githubusercontent.com/acoli-repo/acoli-dicts/master/dicts-w-legend.gif "Dictionary graph, stable and experimental (dotted lines)")